-Sign the updated MOA

-Engage and encourage others to participate in the ACCG.
+Engage and encourage others to participate in the ACCG

 Conduct briefings to specific audiences

+Support outreach to stakeholders who have not been actively involved, particularly Tribes

 As a group:

-Articulate approach and communicate progress on efforts to increase pace and scale.
+Articulate approach and communicate progress on efforts to increase pace and scale

-Develop outreach materials (e.g., ACCG factsheet or summary update)

-Invite guest speakers to increase understanding of issues important to the ACCG; document information from guest presentations.
+Invite guest speakers to increase understanding of issues important to the ACCG; document information from guest presentations

-Invite other guests (experts, other collaboratives, community leaders, etc.) to particular meetings that may be of interest to those audiences.
+Invite other guests (experts, other collaboratives, community leaders, etc.) to particular meetings that may be of interest to those audiences

-Explore opportunities to continue and expand local socioeconomic benefit in the future (i.e., help with building the capacity of partners, addressing barriers that local contractors face, and further exploring USFS contracting and partnership mechanisms.
-Refer to Sierra Institute 2020 Socioeconomic Report)

-Include work group updates as standard agenda items for monthly General Meetings.
+Include work group updates as standard agenda items for monthly General Meetings

 ACCG Administrator/Coordinator

-Oversee website re-organization and update -- want to make sure content is “attractive” attention-grabbing and captivating; in-demand information needs to be easily accessible (videos, presentations, etc.)

-Work with the 3rd-party facilitator to support ACCG activities.
+Serves as the primary point of contact for inquiries, announcements, updates, etc., related to the ACCG (e.g., point person for project proponents seeking to engage the ACCG for support on project development, or for media requests seeking more information and the point-of-contacts for a particular project)

+Distributes information and announcements to the ACCG mailing list and via the website

+Supports effective communication and networking among ACCG members and external parties through email listserv and website

+Coordinates development and submission of ACCG communications, such as press releases and Letters of Support to inside and outside organizations.

 Work Groups

 Administrative Work Group